A Robot Walks Into a Restaurant: How Technology is Changing the Restaurant Industry

 If you’ve ever worked in a restaurant, you know how complex each task can be.
 A new platform, however, which is currently operating in a Texas restaurant chain called Dickey’s, promises to make it much easier for restaurateurs to multitask.
 With the iOLAP integration on the Alexa service (Amazon’s voice-operated bot), managers can pull the day’s numbers, check in on KPI data, and optimize waste management control, all with a series of simple voice commands.

 Just think of the hours saved by not having to step away, mid-recipe, to check on the day-to-day business metrics!
-In a nutshell, that’s more dedicated time managers can spend on other tasks, which will ultimately help their staff.
+In a nutshell, restaurant technology has given more time to managers to spend on other tasks, which will ultimately help their staff.
 This also frees up restaurant managers to work on another crucial aspect of life in the digital age: an online presence.

 When Restaurants Are Online